Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 The government's guidance on staying safe outside your home includes wearing of masks, distancing, and reducing the time you spend with others at work.

-Should we wear masks?
+Should bakery staff wear masks?

-24JUN20: Guidance on staying safe outside your home.
+24JUN20 update: Guidance on staying safe outside your home.
 Includes wearing of masks, distancing, and reducing the time you spend with others at work.

 What extra precautions should we ask (and help) customers to make?